hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 dge_sig <- dge %>% subset(sig != "Not Significant")
 ```

-Now, we'll use that data to generate a scatter plot of the fold changes from FindMarkers on the y-axis and DESeq2 foldchanges on the x-axis.
+Now, we'll use that data to generate a scatter plot of the fold changes from FindMarkers on the y-axis and DESeq2 fold changes on the x-axis.
 Each data point represents a gene, and it is colored based on the percentage on cells expressed in TN (`pct.1`, right plot) or cold 7 (`pct.2` left plot). **We see a smear of light blue on the diagonal, which are the cells with the highest percentage of cells.**

 ```r
 pct_1 <- ggplot(dge_sig %>% arrange(pct.1),